 Karla Dascal and her experts will share the importance of this healthy lifestyle choice and share some recipes and tips for us to use at home.

 DEPART BACK TO THE ST. REGIS

 AFTERNOON AT LEISURE

-Enjoy the Florida sunshine and all that the St. Regis, a magnificent beach, multiples pools, state of the art gym, walking and biking pathways, or take a stroll along the Bal Harbour Shops.
+Enjoy the Florida sunshine and all that the St. Regis offers - a magnificent beach, multiple pools, state of the art gym, walking and biking pathways, or take a stroll along the Bal Harbour Shops across the street.
 There is always the option to adventure out to the Design District, South Beach or Wynwood!

 7:00pm – 9:00pm